 – David Mark, M.D., Bighorn Valley Health Center CEO

-For the past four years, Dr. Sutherland has served as the Bighorn Valley Health Center Behavioral Health Director.
-During his time in this role, he created a behavioral health department and expanded services to a second health center.
+Dr. Sutherland has served as the Bighorn Valley Health Center Behavioral Health Director for the past four years.
+In this role, he created a behavioral health department and expanded services to a second health center.
 He led his team through a patient-centered medical home certification and was a significant force in developing medication-assisted treatment protocols to address substance use disorders.

 Dr. Sutherland continues to share his knowledge and expertise throughout the state.
 He is a member of the Montana Child Sexual Assault Response Team and the Montana Attorney General Indian Country Domestic Violence Fatality Review Team.
 He also serves on the Children’s Alliance of Montana Board of Directors.

 The Mignon Waterman Award is an annual $10,000 award that recognizes outstanding innovation and leadership in the behavioral health field.
-We created this award in honor of the late Mignon Waterman’s contributions to strengthening the system of care for people struggling with mental illness and substance use disorders.
+We created this award in honor of the late Mignon Waterman’s contributions to strengthening the care system for people struggling with mental illness and substance use disorders.
 Mignon served as one of the Foundation’s founding trustees and as board secretary from 2013 to 2017.
 As a trustee, Mignon was a passionate and tireless advocate for behavioral health.
-Her vision, insight, and commitment played an indispensable role in shaping the Foundation’s strategy, investments, and approach to improving the prevention and treatment of behavioral health problems in Montana.
+Her vision, insight, and commitment played an indispensable role in shaping the Foundation’s strategy, investments, and approach to improving Montana’s prevention and treatment of behavioral health problems.

 Dr. Sutherland exemplifies Mignon’s tireless commitment to leadership and innovation in the behavioral health field.
 It is our honor to grant him and the Bighorn Valley Health Center this award.